Last Updated: June 3, 2026

 Does this calculate differently than Fixed Work?

-To see the difference between these settings and Fixed Work, do the following:
+To see the difference between these Fixed Units/Effort Driven and Fixed Work, do the following:

 Enter 80 hours for Task 2.

-Enter 80 hours for Task 3 and make the task Fixed Work and make the task 1 day duration.
+Enter 80 hours for Task 3, make the task Fixed Work, and enter 1 day in the duration field.

 Assign the Project Manager and Seminar Leader to both tasks.
 You can select both tasks and resources and assign them all at once.
 So far, the calculations are the same.

 Then, change the Duration of Task 2 and Task 3 to 10 days.
-The calculation for each task is much different.
+Each task calculates differently.

 Fixed Duration Effort-Driven

-The first thing to always do is to glance at your calculation settings.
-Ensure these three tasks are Fixed Duration and Effort Driven is Yes.
+The first thing to always do is glance at your calculation settings.
+Ensure these three tasks have a Fixed Duration Type and that Effort Driven is Yes.

 Assign the Project Manager and the Seminar Leader to Task 1.
 The calculations should be self-explanatory.